Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Experimental Setup Details

 \subsection{Test Datasets}

-To evaluate model performance under both casual and cross-domain conditions, a \textbf{Hybrid Test Set} consisting of 150 samples was constructed.
-The dataset comprises two subsets:
+To evaluate model performance under both casual and cross-domain conditions, a \textbf{Hybrid Test Set} consisting of 150 samples was constructed, partitioned into two subsets:

-\begin{itemize} \item \textbf{In-domain Daily Chat}: 42 neutral conversational utterances sampled from the LCCC corpus~\citep{wang2020large}, such as ``Let’s go watch a movie together.''
-This subset evaluates generalization in everyday dialogue scenarios. \item \textbf{Cross-domain Stress Test}: 108 utterances sampled from held-out characters in the ChatHaruhi~\citep{li2023chatharuhi} dataset, namely \emph{Raiden Shogun} and \emph{Haruhi Suzumiya}.
+\begin{itemize} \item \textbf{Daily Chat}: 96 neutral conversational utterances spanning everyday scenarios (sampled from LCCC~\citep{wang2020large}).
+This subset evaluates generalization in common dialogue contexts. \item \textbf{Cross-domain Stress Test}: 54 utterances derived from Raiden Shogun, a held-out character not included in the training set, provided by ChatHaruhi~\citep{li2023chatharuhi}.
 These utterances exhibit strong world-building characteristics and were manually neutralized (e.g., transforming ``pursuing eternity'' into ``pursuing lasting values'').
 This subset assesses whether models capture abstract style logic rather than memorizing character-specific content. \end{itemize}